keenawa-co/moss_hecs/README.md

 `Vec`.
 Similarly, ECS may be overkill for games that don't call for batch processing of entities.

-Even for games that benefit, an ECS world is not a be-all end-all data structure.
+Even for games that benefit, an ECS frame is not a be-all end-all data structure.
 Most games will store significant amounts of state in other structures.
-For example, many games maintain a spatial index structure (e.g. a tile map or bounding volume hierarchy) used to find entities and obstacles near a certain location for efficient collision detection without searching the entire world.
+For example, many games maintain a spatial index structure (e.g. a tile map or bounding volume hierarchy) used to find entities and obstacles near a certain location for efficient collision detection without searching the entire frame.

-If you need to search for specific entities using criteria other than the types of their components, consider maintaining a specialized index beside your world, storing `Entity` handles and whatever other data is necessary.
+If you need to search for specific entities using criteria other than the types of their components, consider maintaining a specialized index beside your frame, storing `Entity` handles and whatever other data is necessary.
 Insert into the index when spawning relevant entities, and include a component with that allows efficiently removing them from the index when despawning.